mab-on/cpe/README.md

 - `cpe profile`
 Management of profiles.
 Profiles are a construct of this application to simplify operation and to speed up execution.
-A profile includes the address of the CPE, possibly credentials, and buffers a list of the known functions (services, actions, parameters) of a CPE.
+A profile includes the address of the CPE, credentials (if needed) and a list of the known functions (services, actions, parameters) of a CPE.
 	- `cpe profile add`
 	Adds a profile